 Monitor the online activities of your children.
 Make sure they only have access to computers located in central areas of your home and regularly check all browsers and email activity.
 Parental control software can help you limit the types of sites the user can gain access to.

-These little measures help you in a great extent to control cyber crime….
+These little measures help you to a great extent to control cyber crime….
 But if you feel you are hacked, don’t delay and check out this ‘article‘ to confirm and learn how to fight against it with our article on – What to do if your computer gets hacked.